omega123456/bitwarden-password-analyser/readme.md

 ## Installation

+Copy the `.env.example` file to `/.env` and set the `QUEUE_CONNECTION` variable to the queue provider of your choice.
-You will need to run `composer install` first, then you'll need to start up the queue consumer using the following command
+After that you will need to run `composer install` first, then you can start up the queue consumer using the following command

     php artisan queue:work redis